Apart from the classic cars as taxis, you see people and goods with creative transport in Havana.

 Now THAT is wear and tear!

-With another friend, we peered through the taped windscreen after a night-time accident had left a head imprint in the glass, and took every opportunity to find a new one – not an easy job where shopping goes by local knowledge and word-of-mouth.
+With another friend, we peered through the taped windscreen after a night-time accident had left a head imprint in the glass.
+It was fascinating as I was party to the method of finding a new one – not an easy job where shopping goes by local knowledge and word-of-mouth.
 No yellow pages here!

 On another occasion we rode in one of the many 'Jeepies'.